Updated June 25, 2018.

 - You must purchase Teriyaki Madness’s approved point-of-sale system from Teriyaki Madness’s approved supplier, a computer, business stationery, and certain other related items necessary to operate and manage the Teriyaki Madness Business.

-- You must spend at least $10,000 on an approved grand opening advertising campaign. $1,500 of this will be paid directly to an outside public relations company for a public relations campaign.
+- You must spend at least $10,000 on the required grand opening advertising campaign. $1,500 of this will be paid directly to an outside public relations company for a public relations campaign.

 14. Uniforms: $600 to $1,000